 --log-binoption, discovery of one Performance Schema table with invalid structure caused all subsequently checked Performance Schema tables to be marked invalid as well.
 (Bug #25041396)

-Replication: Interleaved XA transactions could sometimes deadlock the slave applier when the transaction isolation level was set to
+Replication: Interleaved transactions could sometimes deadlock the slave applier when the transaction isolation level was set to

 REPEATABLE-READ.
 (Bug #25040331)